-- Use patterns and repetition to organize your designs.
 Human beings are excellent at recognizing patterns.
-That’s how we took over the world and why we seem so smart in comparison to all other life-forms on Earth.
+That’s how we took over the world and why we seem so smart in comparison to all other life forms on Earth.
 Use this evolutionary marvel in our genetics to your advantage as a graphic designer.
 Give your audience visual cues so they can follow along with your content.
-This is especially important if you have to convey large amounts of information in limited space.
+This is especially important if you have to convey large amounts of information in a limited space.

-- Use the right images and nothing more.
 It’s easy for graphic designers to fill their space with busy images that don’t necessarily add much to the message you’re going for.
 After all, putting images together is what you do if you’re a graphic designer.
-However, adding anything beyond what the space or message needs can confuse the space and confuse your audience.
+However, adding anything beyond what space or message needs can confuse the space and confuse your audience.
 Simpler is better.
 Find or create the perfect images for your space and leave it alone.